 If additional time off is requested and approved, it may be charged to vacation leave, personal leave, compensatory time or leave without pay.

 Full-time Lone Star College employees may apply for a leave of absence without pay (LWOP) for personal, family, or other reasons.
 If employees request LWOP for situations not covered by other System leave provisions, the request will be evaluated on a case-by-case basis.
 The decision to grant such leave will be made in the best interest of the System.
 The length of employment and the employee's evaluation records are all valid factors in determining whether or not to grant such leave.

 Military Professional Leave

-Full-time employees of the System are eligible for military leave under certain terms and conditions.
+Full-time employees of Lone Star College are eligible for military leave under certain terms and conditions.